emacsmirror/org-parser/README.md

 Note that the properties are in the alist are in the same order as the source org file.

-* `:body` -- the text on following lines of the block, as a list, where each line is represented by a list of items.
+* `:body` -- the text on following lines of the block, as a list, where each line is represented by a list of text items.
 For example:
 ```
 * this is the 'text'